 The Warding Totem is typically the early-game trinket of choice, however it scales reasonably well on Bard.
 This is because, unlike every other support, Bard really does not want to have to go back to the fountain.
 Where other supports go back to refill on trinkets, or restock, Bard wants to capitalise on every free moment to collect chimes for his passive.
 Keeping the Warding Totem gives you access to 2 extra wards, with a cooldown that is shorter than ward's actual duration.
 Mid-late game, this will allow you to remain out of base longer, since you will not have to return to base for wards as often.

-The Oracle Alteration is my least preferred of the three trinkets, though it is by far the most common for a support to use.
+The Oracle Lens is my least preferred of the three trinkets, though it is by far the most common for a support to use.
 Its ability to deny your opponents vision can enable your team to take objectives, or set ambushes, or even just move about the map without your opponents knowing.
 However, I prioritise creating vision over denying it.
 This is in part because you are not always guaranteed to find enemy wards whenever you pop this trinket, whereas you are always guaranteed vision whenever you use either of the other two trinkets.

 The second reason is that I prioritise protecting my team and objectives.
 Especially in solo queue, it can be difficult to vouch for the skill of your allies.
 Protecting allies with vision can prevent then from being killed/feeding as much as can physical crowd control, and vision on objectives is more important than denying it, in my opinion.
-Finally, the Oracle Alteration can only be cast once per minute at level 18.
+Finally, the Oracle Lens can only be cast once per minute at level 18.
 Comparatively, a support can create multiple wards without a cooldown.
-You can make an opponent's cast of Oracle Alteration irrelevant simply by placing a new ward over where they removed it.
+You can make an opponent's cast of Oracle Lens irrelevant simply by placing a new ward over where they removed it.

 This item is surprisingly effective on an aggressive bard, even when you don't build other damage.
 Coupled with Iceborn Gauntlet, Traveler's Call, Dead Man's Plate, and Thunderlord's Decree Bard actually ends up doing a very decent amount of mini-burst, that only increases the more chimes you collect (though without penetration, you won't be hurting tanks too much).
 Early-mid game this can allow you to zone some opponents rather easily, allowing your team some breathing room.